OpenStackOnRaPi/ostackinstall/README.md

 ### 5.v Postdeployment and the first instance

+Postdeployment includes installing `python-openstackclient` - a command line tool for managing OpenStack, and running additional `post-delopy` script and copying a couple of generated OpenStack configuration files to appropriate locations.

 **1. Postdeployment**

-  * Install `python-openstackclient` to access OpenStack commands in console
+  * Install `python-openstackclient` to access OpenStack commands in the console
     ```bash
     pip install python-openstackclient -c https://releases.openstack.org/constraints/upper/2023.1
     #other options